 Butter Garlic Herb Broiled Lobster is a decadent dinner that comes together quickly and easily.
 Impress your sweetheart or family with this beautiful lobster tail recipe.
 I love how simple it is to prepare and broil.
 Staying home and enjoying this AMAZING dinner together is just what we want to do this year for Valentine’s Day.
 It is perfect for us and we still get to enjoy a delicious meal without paying the price and having to wait or make reservations in advance.

 Lobster tail is one of my favorite meals when eating out.
 I knew I needed something special this Valentine’s Day.
-It is full of a buttery garlic herb dip that is slathered on each lobster tail.
+It is full of a buttery garlic herb dip that is slathered on each one.
 Once you taste the thick, tender, juicy lobster tail it will melt in your mouth.
-This lobster tail recipe is mouthwatering!
+This seafood recipe is mouthwatering!
 Don’t let this recipe scare you.
 It is easier than you think!

 How to Buy Lobster:

 It all starts with a great lobster.
 This is important!
 Lobster can be expensive but it doesn’t have to be.
 You will want to purchase the best without over paying.
-It is best to buy cold water lobster tails.
-You will want to avoid lobster tails that are soaked in sodium tripolyphosphate.
+It is best to buy cold water lobster.
+You will want to avoid tails that are soaked in sodium tripolyphosphate.
 This will ensure that is doesn’t taste like ammonia.
 Make sure that it is not discolored on the meat.
 When cooking it will turn out mushy and sometimes flavorless.
-These are great things to look for when buying lobster tails.
+These are great things to look for when purchasing high end seafood.

 Everything is right in your pantry and ready to go.
-All you need to do is purchase your lobster tail!
+All you need to do is purchase your lobster!
 This recipe is simple to make and comes together so quickly.
-It takes less than 20 minutes from preparing to broiling the lobster tails.
+It takes less than 20 minutes from preparing to broiling them.
 I love how simple it is and yet it is decadent and beautiful on a plate.
-Enjoy this lobster tail recipe with your loved one or family this Valentine’s Day!
+Enjoy this seafood recipe with your loved one or family this Valentine’s Day!

 - Lobster Tails